ViktorChernykh/fullerror/README.md

 [![Platforms OS X | Linux](https://img.shields.io/badge/Platforms-OS%20X%20%7C%20Linux%20-lightgray.svg?style=flat)](https://developer.apple.com/swift/)

 Slightly modified Vapor.ErrorMiddleware [Vapor](https://github.com/Vapor).
 Custom error middleware for Vapor.
-Thanks to this FullError you can create errors with additional field `code`.
+Thanks to this FullError you can create errors with additional fields `code` and `values`.
 More you have field `field` for ValidationError.
 You create your own errors according to the `CodeError` protocol.

 ## Getting started